 Phase 1 of the project has involved the refurbishment of the top floor of an existing building and the construction of our new purpose-built observatory.
-The site benefits from ease of access, local facilities and ample car parking.
-Visitors will be able to enjoy the local pubs and B&Bs for accommodation and food and then head to the dark sky observatory where the team await.
+The site benefits from ease of access, local facilities, and ample car parking.
+Visitors will be able to enjoy the local pubs and B&Bs for accommodation and food and then head to the dark sky observatory where the team awaits.

 With Gary’s experience and Northumbrian Water’s commitment to serve the community to ensure this facility becomes iconic and world-renowned in astronomical outreach.

 The observatory aims to be open initially from Wednesday through to Sunday, weekly, offering late-night sessions on the weekends.
 Private and corporate events